buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcFillAreaStyleHatching.md

 The _IfcFillAreaStyleHatching_ is used to define simple, vector-based hatching patterns, based on styled straight lines.
 The curve font, color and thickness is given by the _HatchLineAppearance_, the angle by the _HatchLineAngle_ and the distance to the next hatch line by _StartOfNextHatchLine_, being either an offset distance or a vector.

 { .extDef}
-> NOTE&nbsp; Definition according to ISO 10303-46:
+> NOTE  Definition according to ISO 10303-46:
 > The fill area style hatching defines a styled pattern of curves for hatching an annotation fill area or a surface.

-> NOTE&nbsp; If the hatch pattern involves two (potentially crossing) rows of hatch lines, then two instances of _IfcFillAreaStyleHatching_ should be assigned to the _IfcFillAreaStyle_.
+> NOTE  If the hatch pattern involves two (potentially crossing) rows of hatch lines, then two instances of _IfcFillAreaStyleHatching_ should be assigned to the _IfcFillAreaStyle_.
 Both share the same (virtual) point of origin of the hatching that is used by the reference hatch line (or the _PointOfReferenceHatchLine_ if there is an offset).

 For better control of the hatching appearance, when using hatch lines with other fonts then continuous, the _PatternStart_ allows to offset the start of the curve font pattern along the reference hatch line (if not given, the _PatternStart_ is at zero distance from the virtual point of origin).
 If the reference hatch line does not go through the origin (of the virtual hatching coordinate system), it can be offset by using the _PatternStart_ .

-> NOTE&nbsp; The coordinates of the _PatternStart_ are given relative to the origin of the object coordinate of _IfcAnnotationFillArea_, or if present, the _FillAreaTarget_ attribute of _IfcAnnotationFillArea_.
+> NOTE  The coordinates of the _PatternStart_ are given relative to the origin of the object coordinate of _IfcAnnotationFillArea_, or if present, the _FillAreaTarget_ attribute of _IfcAnnotationFillArea_.
 The measure values are given in global drawing length units, representing a model hatching, and can be translated into drawing units by the _TargetScale_ for a scale depended _IfcGeometricRepresentationSubcontext_, if provided.

 { .deprecated}
-> DEPRECATION&nbsp; The use of _PointOfReferenceHatchLine_ is deprecated.
+> DEPRECATION  The use of _PointOfReferenceHatchLine_ is deprecated.

 ![hatch example 1](../../../../figures/ifcfillareastylehatching_fig1.gif)